peterhornsby/AppStoreSearch/README.md

 ### FileSystem Service
 This service handles file system requests.
-In our case the will a background service that wil lhelp with saving json responses to file and saving screenshots once they have been downloaded.
+In our case the will a background service that will help with saving json responses to file and saving screenshots once they have been downloaded.

 **Contraints:**
 - save json response to  directory for app entity